U.S. Route 1 in Georgia: Bacon County

-US 1, US 23, and SR 4 cross over Little Hurricane Creek on the PFC Clarence Loran Gaskins Memorial Bridge and then curve to the north-northwest.
-Upon entering Alma, they pass Bacon County High School Just south of an intersection with the eastern terminus of Floyd Street and the northern terminus of Radio Station Road, they begin a curve to the north-northeast.
-Just north of this intersection, they meet the southern terminus of SR 4 Alternate (SR 4 Alt.; South Dixon Street).
+US 1, US 23, and SR 4 cross over Little Hurricane Creek on the PFC Clarence Loran Gaskins Memorial Bridge and then curve to the northwest.
+Upon entering Alma, they pass Bacon County High School Just south of an intersection with Floyd Street and Radio Station Road, they begin a curve to the northeast.
+Just north of this intersection, they meet the southern end of SR 4 Alternate (SR 4 Alt.; South Dixon Street).
 North of 17th Street, they pass the Alma campus of Coastal Pines Technical College.
 The next block is an intersection with SR 32 (16th Street).
 Just north of 11th Street, the concurrency passes the Alma/Bacon County Public Library.
-Between 8th and 6th streets, the highways begin a curve to the north-northwest and pass the Alma Bacon County Welcome Center.
-They cross over Bear Branch and then meet the western terminus of Magnolia Drive, which leads to the Alma Bacon County Recreation Department.
-One block later, they intersect the northern terminus of SR 4 Alt.
-(North Dixon Street) and the western terminus of Camellia Drive.
+Between 8th and 6th streets, the highways begin a curve to the northwest and pass the Alma Bacon County Welcome Center.
+They cross over Bear Branch and then meet the western end of Magnolia Drive, which leads to the Alma Bacon County Recreation Department.
+One block later, they intersect the northern end of SR 4 Alt.
+(North Dixon Street) and Camellia Drive.
 Here, they curve to the north.
-An intersection with the eastern terminus of Cumberland Road leads to the Bacon County Primary School.
-A short distance later, they curve to the north-northeast.
+An intersection with Cumberland Road leads to the Bacon County Primary School.
+A short distance later, they curve to the northeast.
 They leave the city limits of Alma and cross over Hurricane Creek on the Curtis Lee Marion Bridge.
 They curve to a due north direction and travel on the Jauquion R. "Rab" Tanner Bridge.
-The highways curve back to the northeast just before an intersection with the southern terminus of SR 19.
+The highways curve back to the northeast just before an intersection with the southern end of SR 19.
 Here, US 23 departs the concurrency on SR 19.
 US 1 and SR 4 continue to the northeast and cross over Big Satilla Creek and enter Appling County.